iterative/dvc.org/content/docs/contributing/docs.md

 - `yarn format-all` - Run `prettier --write` on all files to find formatting issues and automatically fix as many as possible.
-- `yarn format-check` - Run `prettier --check` on all files, exiting with an error if any issues are found.
+- `yarn format-check-all` - Run `prettier --check` on all files, exiting with an error if any issues are found.
 This is particularly useful for CI.
 - `yarn format-staged` - alias for `lint-staged`, which will run all applicable linters on all files staged in your copy of the git repository.